Everything You Need to Know About Wearing White to a Wedding

 Can men wear white to a wedding?

-Another question we often hear is whether men are excused from the rule about wearing white to a wedding.
-"Unless specified in the invitation, men should also avoid wearing white to a wedding," Whalley explains.
+Another question we often hear is whether it's wrong for guys to wear white to a wedding.
+Looking to wear a white suit or tux?
+"Unless specified in the invitation, men should also avoid wearing white to a wedding," fashion editor Lauren Whalley explains.
 "If you want to wear a lighter option, try colors like tan, khaki or even a light grey.
-However, wearing a white button-up underneath your suit or tuxedo jacket is completely acceptable."
+However, wearing a white button-up shirt underneath your suit or tuxedo jacket is completely acceptable."

 Can you wear black and white to a wedding?

-As we said earlier, we advise steering clear from wearing white unless the couple says otherwise.
-If it's a black-and-white dress with a hint of white or ivory, then that should be okay.
-If you're unsure, you can also check in with friends and family—and even the couple—if the color is appropriate.
+As we said earlier, we advise steering clear from wearing white, off-white or ivory unless the couple says otherwise.
+That said, if it's a mostly black dress, top or skirt with just a bit of white, then that should be okay.
+And of course, the classic suit formula—a black jacket and pants with a white shirt—is always acceptable.
+If you're unsure, you can also check in with friends and family—and even the couple—if your intended attire is appropriate.

 Sarah Hanlon contributed to the reporting of this article.